- A four-course program (three credits per course): Two required courses and two elective courses

 Raytheon Lectureship in Business Ethics

-Through the generous support of Verizon Communications, Inc., the Verizon Lectureship is held each year, typically in February.
+Presented by the W. Michael Hoffman Center for Business Ethics at Bentley University through the generous support of Verizon Communications, Inc., the Verizon Lectureship is held each year, typically in February.